Campus Housing FAQs

 Can I have an air conditioner in my room?Air conditioners are generally not permitted in the residence halls.
 However, if you have a documented medical condition that necessitates an air conditioner, you must submit a request and the medical documentation.
 The forms need to be completed during the summer (or winter break) months.
 You will need to supply your own air conditioner and we require our Physical Plant to install it.
-There is a flat fee for installation and electricity for both semesters.
 Air conditioners are not permitted on the first floor of most residence halls, or where security screens have been installed.

 What is a Room Condition Report and why do I need to complete it?The Room Condition Report (available here) indicates the status of your room at check-in.
 The Housing Staff will complete these forms prior to your arrival and review them with you when you check into your room.
 At check out, this form is used again to note any damages or maintenance concerns.
 You may be charged for any changes (aside from normal wear and tear) to the room.

-If something is broken in my room, what do I do?If you break something in your room or notice any damages, you need to complete a service request and turn it into the staff office or give it to your RA.
-This information will be given to Physical Plant so that they can make the repairs.
+If something is broken in my room, what do I do?If you break something in your room or notice any damages, you need to complete an electronic Maintenance request.
+This information will be forwarded to Physical Plant so that they can make the repairs.
 Depending upon the nature of the damages, there may be charges.
 If someone breaks something in or around your room, it needs to be reported immediately and an incident report needs to be completed.

 I would like a loft in my room, is there anything special I need to do?Homemade lofts are not permitted.
 The majority of upperclass rooms can be lofted.
 There are a few beds in the first year couples that can be lofted.